 Can You Get Pregnant When You’re Not Ovulating?

-The BIG CATCH is that sperm can live for up to 5 days inside the fallopian tubes.
-Because of this, you can get pregnant for 5 days leading up to ovulation and the day of ovulation itself.
+Yes.
+When you have sex, the sperm travels to the fallopian tubes.
+The sperm can live for up to 5 days inside the fallopian tubes.
+Because of this, you can get pregnant for five days before ovulation and the day of ovulation itself.

 When Should You Take A Pregnancy Test?

-There are more sensitive tests on the market now like the Family First 6 Days Sooner tests that will detect HCG around 8 DPO.
+Most pregnancy tests are not going to be accurate until the day of your missed period.
+More sensitive tests are on the market now, like the Family First 6 Days Sooner tests that will detect HCG around 8 DPO.
 I got both of my positive pregnancy tests at 8 DPO with these tests.